3x DISCOFILM 500ml bottles + 1x 320ml bottle – Record cleaner & media cleaner

 - CDs, DVDs, Blu-rays

-- Sensors of SLR cameras
+- Sensors on SLR cameras

 Scope of delivery